 Birthplace to the ancient Indus valley civilisation, the Indus river holds immense historical significance.

 The country of India got its name from this great river.
-It is considered as one of the seven sacred rivers in India.
+It is considered one of the seven sacred rivers in India.

 The river begins its 3,180 km long journey from the Tibetan plateau of the Kailash Mountain range near lake Mansarovar.